 Simple online application

 Caliber Home Loans prides itself on providing affordable, innovative lending options and a customer-centric culture.
 It focuses exclusively on mortgages and refinancing, and services 94 percent of the loans it closes.
-Its emphasis on flexibility and building strong relationships with clients has helped it grow to become one of the top mortgage companies in America in just a few years.
+Its emphasis on flexibility and building strong relationships with clients has helped it grow to become one of the best mortgage companies in just a few years.

 Is it True?